 A profile is automatically created and a unique identifier assigned to you.
 There is a precise algorithm behind matching your publications to your profile which may result in more than one profile being created for you.
 You can request amendments to a profile if items have been incorrectly added and merge profiles if more than one profile is assigned to you.

-Find Scopus on the Library's Databases pages.
+Find Scopus on the Library's Library's A-Z Resources page.

 Set up a unique ResearcherID and ensure that your publications are linked to the ResearcherID profile.
 You can register directly via ResearcherID or via Web of Science.
 Registration enables you to create a public profile of all publications, citations and collaborations, which can also integrate with Web of Science and Endnote Online.
 Make sure however to keep your ResearchID profile up to date as (unlike Scopus) this is not an automated process.